Co-lead, Cancer Biology Program, Stanford Cancer Center (2012 - Present)

 Current Research and Scholarly Interests

 We are interested in determining functions of novel molecules regulating angiogenesis including receptors such as GPCRs, microRNAs and secreted molecules.
-We found that GPR124 is essential for developmental brain angiogenesis (Kuhnert et al, Science 2010) and are exploring this receptor's function in adult pathophysiology.
+We found that GPR124 is essential for developmental brain angiogenesis (Kuhnert et al, Science 2010) and that GPR124 is critical for maintaining blood-brain barrier integrity during stroke and brain tumor growth (Chang et al, Nat Med 2017).
 We have several active projects in stroke and blood-brain barrier (BBB) biology.
 We are also exploring the functions of the endothelial miRNA miR-126 in adults using conditional ko mice (Kuhnert et al, Development 2008).
 We have extensive experience using adenoviral expression of soluble receptor ectodomains to inhibit diverse angiogenic pathways including VEGF and PDGFRb.
 Loss-of-function phenotypes would simulate the effects of pharmacologic inhibition of novel targets for anti-angiogenic therapy of cancer and ocular disorders.

 Endothelial cell regulation of physiology,

 How do endothelial cells regulate physiology of their host organs?
 The liver hepatocyte appears particularly responsive to its host endothelial cells.
 We are investigating effects of VEGF inhibition on hepatocyte functions in terms of Epo synthesis, erythropoiesis (Tam et al, Nat Med 2006) and metabolic pathways.
-We have found that FDA-approved VEGF inhibitors such as aflibercept improve glucose tolerance and can treat animal models of diabetes, by stimulating cross-talk between the hypoxia and insulin signaling pathways, with sensitization of hepatic insulin signaling (Wei et al., Nature Med 2013).
+We have found that FDA-approved VEGF inhibitors such as aflibercept improve glucose tolerance and can treat animal models of diabetes, by stimulating cross-talk between the hypoxia and insulin signaling pathways, with sensitization of hepatic insulin signaling (Wei et al., Nature Med 2013a; Taniguchi et al., Nat.
+Med., 2013b).
 We are also correlating these changes with anti-tumor response and survival in cancer patients receiving VEGF inhibitors, as potential surrogate biomarkers of efficacy.

 - Directed Reading in Cancer Biology